We may earn money or products from the companies mentioned in this post.

 Of course, every dining guide must have a pizza restaurant on the list!
 Bear Street Tavern in Banff serves up delicious and unique pizzas, calzones, sandwiches and other yummy concoctions.
 This is another great place to visit if you love craft beer, because what goes better with pizza than beer?!

 Although we’ve been to Banff National Park several times, there are so many great things to do and places to eat in Banff that we’ve only begun to scratch the surface.
+When dining out, remember tipping in Canada is customary, much like it is in the United States.
 Beyond Banff and Lake Louise, you’ll find even more great restaurants in nearby Canmore, Canada.
 Banff is a wonderful place for foodies looking to sample everything from farm fresh food to craft beer brewed on site.